Fe'i banana

 Fe'i bananas (also spelt Fehi or Féi) are cultivated plants in the genus Musa, used mainly for their fruit.
-Unlike most other cultivated bananas they are diploids of the AA-type.
 They are very distinct in appearance and origin from the majority of bananas and plantains currently grown.
 Found mainly in the islands of the Pacific, particularly French Polynesia, Fe'i bananas have skins which are brilliant orange to red in colour with yellow or orange flesh inside.
 They are usually eaten cooked and have been an important food for Pacific Islanders, moving with them as they migrated across the ocean.
 Most are high in beta-carotene (a precursor of vitamin A).

 The botanical name for Fe'i bananas is Musa × troglodytarum L. Precisely which wild species they are descended from is unclear.

 Description

 Fe'i bananas are cultivated varieties (cultivars), rather than wild forms.
 They are distinctly different from the much more common bananas and plantains derived from Musa acuminata and Musa balbisiana.
 All members of the genus Musa are tall herbaceous plants, typically around 3–10 m tall or even more.
 Although they appear tree-like, the "trunk" is actually a pseudostem, formed from the tightly wrapped bases of the leaves.
 At maturity each pseudostem produces a single flowering stem that grows up inside it, eventually emerging from the top.
 As it elongates, female flowers appear which go on to form fruit – the bananas.
 Finally male flowers are produced.
 In cultivated bananas, the fruit is usually seedless and the male flowers sterile.

 Fe'i bananas can be distinguished from other kinds of cultivated bananas and plantains in a number of ways.
 They have highly coloured sap, pink through to bright magenta and dark purple.
 The bracts of the flowering spike (inflorescence) are bright shiny green rather than dull red or purple.
 The flowering and fruiting stem is more or less upright (rather than drooping), so that the bunches of bananas are also upright.
 Ripe fruit has brilliant orange, copper-coloured or red skin with orange or yellow flesh inside.
 It has prominent ridges, making it squarish in cross-section.